 Health Finance and Management

 The intended audience includes current degree students in the Bloomberg School of Public Health who are interested in health management and finance issues.
-Non-degree students who want to focus exclusively on current topics in health services management and finance are also welcome to apply for the certificate program.
-MPH students may enroll in either the Management and Leadership concentration or the certificate program, not both.
+MPH students enrolled in the Management and Leadership concentration and JHSPH MAS degree students are not eligible to apply.
+Non-degree students who want to focus exclusively on current topics in health services management and finance are encouraged to apply for the certificate program.
+Please note: for non-degree students, applications must reflect a first or third term start date.

 Course of Study

 Students should check the course catalog to confirm when the courses are offered.
 The term and time may change from what is listed in the table below.
 Students should also check for pre-requisites and whether the instructor consent is required.

 All students are required to complete this free course before taking other online courses.

 All students are required to complete this free online course during their first term of study.